 Bangkok is a remarkable place to visit, and really is a city like no other.
-Whether you are visiting for a dedicated Bangkok city break, or you are passing through on your way to another part of Thailand, you simply must spend at least a couple of nights in this vibrant city.
+Whether you are visiting for a dedicated Bangkok city break, or you are passing through on your way to another part of Thailand, I implore you to spend at least a couple of nights in this vibrant city.

-For a unique experience of Bangkok, it’s worth getting away from the main tourist traps to uncover the many hidden gems in the city.
+For a unique experience of Bangkok, I’d recommend getting away from the main tourist traps to uncover the many hidden gems in the city.
 Stray from the beaten track and discover the more unusual side to this part of Thailand.